No One Is Infrastructure

 George Bellows, Cliff Dwellers, 1913.
 Los Angeles County Museum of Art.

-The future child’s inability to refuse birth is not consent.
+Procreation raises a prior question: the act creates the very party to whom it would answer, and so cannot be settled in that party's name at the start.
+Once subjects exist, the conversion of vulnerability into permission becomes the recurring move.
 The worker’s need for rent is not consent to exploitation.
 The citizen’s inability to escape governance is not consent to domination.
 The animal’s captivity is not consent to use.
 A person’s reproductive capacity is not consent to demographic duty.

 Care, not control